manonthemon/drawing-canvas/README.md

 ## Description

 This project was developed to play around with HTML5 "canvas" element which allows for creation of interactive, dynamically updating graphics and animation boars to webpages.
+It is a simple drawing board with a dynamically updating brush, which changes color and thickness as it draws.

 Developing this project helped me better understand the following concepts:

 <li>HTML5 "canvas"</li>
 <li>Array destructuring</li>